katiana22/GDM-PCE/README.md

 ## Contents

-* _data_ - Contains files with data requires to run the examples.
+* _data_ - Contains files with datasets and scripts required to run the examples.

 * _GDM-PCE.py_ - python code to perform the proposed method